SACSCOC Report

 As I have said previously, we are committed to our mission of cultivating an innovative, authentic, and inclusive world by inspiring independent thinkers who become trustworthy, effective leaders who shape caring communities.

-The changes made several months ago to right-size our university and accomplish this vision and mission will have a significant financial impact — the impact of which will not be fully realized within the next 12 months.
-And essentially, today’s news means SACSCOC has accelerated our timeline to reach our goals.
+The changes made several months ago to right-size our University and accomplish this vision and mission will have a significant financial impact — an impact that will not be fully realized within the next 12 months.
+Essentially, today’s news means SACSCOC has accelerated our timeline to achieve our goals.

-- 2. Increase both undergraduate and graduate enrollment this spring and upcoming fall.
+2. 2.
+Increase both undergraduate and graduate enrollment this spring and the upcoming fall.

 Next Steps: